Phantas0s/pandoc_resume/markdown/resume.md

 **Technologies**: PHP (Symfony), MySQL, docker containers (Ranger), Jenkins, JavaScript.

-* Rewrote their most important software to distinguish them from the competitors: an application allowing directors to manage the movies' medadata (title, images...) appearing on the website.
+* Rewrote Pantaflix's most important software to distinguish them from the competitors: an application allowing directors to manage their movies' medadata (title, images...) appearing on the website.
+    * Advised the management and the developers regarding the technical decisions.
     * Wrote the foundations and migrated all the data.
     * Team leader on the project: onboarded and mentored new developers.